-Total deferred outflows of resources of \$2.6 million as of June 30, 2023 are comprised of deferred amounts relating to pensions of \$2.5 million and deferred amounts relating to OPEB of \$111,000.
-Total deferred outflows increased by \$1.2 million during fiscal year 2023 due primarily to the updated actuary report relating to the District's pension.
+Total deferred outflows of resources of \$2.6 million as of June 30, 2024 are comprised of deferred amounts relating to pensions of \$2.4 million and deferred amounts relating to OPEB of \$279,000.
+Total deferred outflows were updated using the latest actuary information available and remained relatively flat.

-Total deferred inflows of resources of \$325,000 as of June 30, 2023 are comprised of deferred amounts relating to pensions of \$247,000 and deferred amounts relating to OPEB of \$78,000.
-Total deferred inflows decreased by \$1.8 million during fiscal year 2023.
-The significant decrease is attributable to the negative 6.1% investment yield realized by CalPERS during fiscal year 2022.
+Total deferred inflows of resources of \$409,000 as of June 30, 2024 are comprised of deferred amounts relating to pensions of \$254,000 and deferred amounts relating to OPEB of \$155,000.
+Total deferred inflows increased by \$84,000 during fiscal year 2024.
+The increase is primarily attributable to assumptions changes made in the OPEB actuary report.

-Refer to Note 10 "Defined Benefit Pension Plan" and Note 11 "Other Post-Employment Benefits" (OPEB) for more information on deferred outflows of resources and deferred inflows of resources from pension liability reporting and from OPEB liability reporting, respectively.
+Refer to Note 11 "Defined Benefit Pension Plan" and Note 12 "Other Post-Employment Benefits" (OPEB) for more information on deferred outflows of resources and deferred inflows of resources from pension liability reporting and from OPEB liability reporting, respectively.